 Facts about calcium

 Grup-2 elements of the periodic table are characterized by two valence electrons in an s-shell of the atoms.
 These two electrons are always involved together to show the uniform bivalency of the metal.
 The properties of elements like Ca, St, Ba, Ra, and their compounds are systematically and gradually changed with the increasing atomic number.
 Electropositive or metallic character and ionic radius increase from calcium to radium.
 Thermal stabilities of carbonates, nitrate, sulfates are also increased from Ca to Ra.

 Calcium hydride is formed by ionic bonding due to the high electropositive character and large size of the metal.
 CaH2 is a high meting crystalline solid, conducting electricity in a fused state and liberate hydrogen on electrolysis.
 The hydride is obtained by the direct combination of hydrogen with the metal.
 The reaction of CaH2 with water provides a ready source of hydrogen.

 All the oxides of Grup-2 elements are ionic with a high melting point but beryllium oxide is formed by covalent bonding.
 The tendency to form peroxide and superoxide increases with the increasing atomic number of the Group-2 elements.
 Calcium superoxide is formed by the reaction of metal peroxide with 30 percent hydrogen peroxide.
 The oxides react with water to form hydroxides and the basic properties of Group-2 hydroxides increase from beryllium to barium.

-All the crystalline halides of calcium are ionic in nature with a high melting point.
+All the crystalline halides of Ca are ionic in nature with a high melting point.
 CaF2 is a high meting (melting point 1418 °C) water-insoluble solid while the chloride is lower meting and water-soluble.
 The bromide and iodide have still lower meting and higher soluble in water and alcohol.